brendacs/colludia-gatsby/src/content/posts/review/2020-04-22-terraforming-landscapes-old-mans-journey.markdown

 ## It's Not All Green Grass and Blue Skies

 The first locations he visits are the nearby town and sprawling hillsides; because of the atmosphere of the game's opening, the art I'd seen for it, and the style of the first few landscapes, I believed that the game would be peaceful and calming all the way through.

 I was wrong.

-Eventually, just as in life, we have to face rough weather and stormy seas—the storm in his own mind also grows as he remembers his regrets from his past.
+Eventually, just as in life, we have to face rough weather and stormy seas — the storm in his own mind also grows as he remembers his regrets from his past.

-Despite the weather no longer matching that of the weather outside my own window and my anxiety levels rising a bit as I realized he was in a thunderstorm with short sleeves, I loved the symbolism here.
-The external atmosphere matched his inner feelings, and most importantly, the weather and ambience, as mentioned earlier, sets the mood for each sorrowful flashback he has in the area.
+Despite the weather no longer matching that of the weather outside my own window and my anxiety levels rising as I realized he was in a thunderstorm with short sleeves, I loved the symbolism.
+The external atmosphere matched his inner feelings, and the weather and ambience sets the mood for each sorrowful flashback he has in the area.

 The puzzles in the stormy area also became more challenging at this point and required more thinking than merely moving hills and sheep around.
 The variation in puzzles was nice since it made for less repetitive gameplay, albeit only being able to do a limited set of actions throughout the game.